-We recognise that significant drivers of additional capital spend exist both in terms of providing additional school places, growing our business rates and council tax taxbases and providing the additional infrastructure needed as a result of housing growth.
-Where affordable, we will use the additional revenue resources from growth in the taxbase above the level assumed in the 2021-26 Medium Term Financial Strategy to expand our Capital Investment Fund.
+We recognise that significant drivers of additional capital spend exist both in terms of providing additional school places, growing our business rates and council tax bases and providing the additional infrastructure needed as a result of housing growth.
+New borrowing for capital investment is cash limited at £24.900 million, where affordable, consideration will be given to using the additional revenue resources from growth in the tax base above the level assumed in the 2022-27 Medium Term Financial Strategy to expand our Capital Investment Fund.
 Through this approach we are able to support an expanded capital programme and drive economic growth and activity across the county.